nus-cs1010/2324-s1/docs/vim-quick-lessons.md

 ## Learning More

 You can run `vimtutor` to learn more about `vim`.
-Check out [the tips that we have collected for CS2030S](vim-tips.md), or watch the various tutorials online.
-In addition to the [introduction to vim](https://mediaweb.ap.panopto.com/Panopto/Pages/Viewer.aspx?id=85be23af-8b65-4d5f-a164-acaa001edc74) by Yong Qi, some interesting ones are:
+Check out [the tips that we have collected for CS1010](vim-tips.md), or watch the various tutorials online.
+Here are some interesting ones are:

 - [Vim: Precision Editing at the Speed of Thought](https://vimeo.com/53144573): A talk by Drew Neil
 - [Vim Adventure](https://www.vim-adventures.com): An adventure game for learning `vim`